ECO HOME GR/OWN's North Avenue Greenscaping Project

 Conceptual Designs for Commercial Property Improvements on North Avenue

-These designs from partner UWM SARUP Community Design Solutions (CDS) will guide the direction and provide inspiration to both the City and private property owners on the improvements we seek through the streetscaping projects.
-Public and private vacant lots (with owner's cooperation) will receive a uniform, landscaped edge using trees, grasses and shrubs.
-The City and BID #32 will work with private building owners to improve their properties through an enhanced City DCD facade and signage grant program, underwritten with funding from the Zilber Neighborhood Initiative.
-This facade grant program will begin in January, 2017.
+These designs from partner UWM SARUP Community Design Solutions (CDS) guide the direction and provide inspiration to both the City and private property owners on the private property facade upgrades to be completed by July 2018.
+The City and BID #32 are working with targeted private building owners to improve their properties through our enhanced City DCD facade and signage grant program, underwritten with funding from the Zilber Neighborhood Initiative.
+The facade grant program was announced in May 2017.

 To demonstrate the possibilities, HOME GR/OWN and CDS chose three private commercial properties to demonstrate potential facade improvements: Jake's Deli, Galst Foods and Rainbow Foods.
 In no way do these designs represent the final plans for any site or building or signify the owner's agreement to make such improvements.